animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations-quickstart.md

 <div class="sect1">

-## Configure {data-store-name} Properties
+## Configure GemFire Properties

 <div class="sectionbody">

 <div class="paragraph">

-To configure other, low-level {data-store-name} properties not covered by the feature-oriented, {sdg-acronym} configuration annotations, annotate your Spring, {data-store-name} client or server application class with `@GemFireProperties`, as follows:
+To configure other, low-level GemFire properties not covered by the feature-oriented, {sdg-acronym} configuration annotations, annotate your Spring, GemFire client or server application class with `@GemFireProperties`, as follows:

 </div>